Home » History of MDS Global

 Growing and changing

-In July 2019, MDS Global was acquired by Volaris Group.
-Volaris is committed to strengthening and growing vertical market technology companies.
-In acquiring MDS Global Ltd, they added a twelfth acquisition to their Communications and Media vertical.
+In July 2019, MDS Global was acquired by Lumine Group.
+Lumine is committed to strengthening and growing vertical market technology companies.

-Today, MDS Global has an annual turnover of over £25m and has around 250 employees across its Warrington and Limerick offices.
-MDS Global has won numerous awards for its BSS and Managed Service solutions, including Best MVNO Facilitator, and is one of the world’s most recognised and trusted providers of BSS-as-a-Service.
+Today, MDS Global has around 250 employees across its Warrington and Limerick offices.
+We have won numerous awards for our BSS and Managed Service solutions, including Best MVNO Facilitator, and are one of the world’s most recognised and trusted providers of BSS-as-a-Service.

 iD Mobile signs new, direct contract for MDS Global to deliver industry leading BSS